DarkVillager/DarkVillager/README.md

 <br/>
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently contributing to [Premid’s Presences](https://github.com/PreMiD/Presences)  & Creating a few discord-bots and other projects
+- 🔭 I’m currently contributing to me, myself, i & Creating a few discord-bots and other projects

 - ❓ Ask me about anything and I will have no clue